Academic Standing

 If you are notified that you have been placed on Academic Probation, you will be provided academic support through the Pioneers Achieving Student Success (PASS) program.
 The PASS program provides students with the academic tools and resources they need to develop a plan towards achieving academic success.

 As part of the PASS program, you will have an academic hold on your account that will prevent you from registering until after you meet with the PASS Advisor.
 This meeting is conducted in addition to your regular advising appointment, and must be completed prior to having your probation hold lifted for registration.
-To schedule your appointment, you must contact the PASS Advisor and complete the PASS Intake Form prior to your meeting.
+To schedule your appointment, you must contact the PASS Advisor.

 Campus resources to utilize: